09:00 am - 04:00 pmEvent Category:Click to Register

 Mesquite, NV, US

-Kick off the Fall hiking season with a scenic loop hike from the Falling Man petroglyph site to Black Butte Dam and back.
+For those who missed this hike last month, try this scenic loop hike from the Falling Man petroglyph site to Black Butte Dam and back.
 Join Jim Boone and the Friends of Gold Butte as they explore these historic areas.

 Other than the standard warnings about hiking in the desert, this is a safe area, but be careful scrambling around on the rocks.
 The walking is fairly easy, but parts of the route cross rocky areas where the use-trail is faint.
 While in the area, remember that petroglyphs and pictographs are national treasures and are easily damaged.
 Please do not touch them, as the oils from you skin can degrade them.
 Be sure and bring your camera, and take plenty of photos to remember your hike.